 The limitation period for bringing a claim for damages based on competition law infringement runs for five years from the date on which the infringement ceased and the injured party became aware of the infringement or reasonably can be assumed to have become aware: (i) of the conduct and that it constituted an infringement; (ii) of the fact that the infringement caused the claimant harm; and (iii) of the identity of the infringing party (Chapter 2, Section 6 of the Swedish Competition Damages Act).
 The limitation period according to the former rules was 10 years from when the damage was caused and, in that respect, was longer.
 However, the new limitation period of five years starts running at a later point in time in accordance with the above.
 The limitation period of five years starts to run, at the earliest, when the infringement ceases, which constitutes a prolongation of the starting point of the limitation period compared to former rules.
-The starting point according to the case according to the former rules.
+The starting point according to the new rules also takes into account the injured party's knowledge of the infringement, which was not the case according to the former rules.
 According to Chapter 2, Section 7 of the Swedish Competition Damages Act, the limitation period will be suspended if the Swedish Competition Authority decides to take action in relation to the relevant infringement, and a new limitation period will start running when a final infringement decision is delivered or when the procedure of the Swedish Competition Authority is otherwise closed.